Luke-Draper/WebFundAssignments/5.MySQL/UserDashboard/README.md

-## Upload your exported diagram (.mwb file, a screenshot, whichever you prefer) to the platform
+## This is an optional assignment, but if you take it on, upload your exported diagram (.mwb file, a screenshot, whichever you prefer) to the platform